 Front-firing subwoofers and down-firing subwoofers from Teufel

 Teufel offers subwoofers as part of its home cinema, stereo and multimedia sound systems as well as individual audio components.
 Many use Teufel’s proprietary Air Stream Bass technology, a special bass reflex port design that reduces wind noise.
-This along with an exception depth and a realistic, punchy response have made Teufel subwoofer legendary in the audio world.
+This along with an exceptional depth and a realistic, punchy response have made Teufel subwoofer legendary in the audio world.
 The following is an overview of Teufel’s most popular models:

 • US 2110/1: A large woofer measuring 250 mm across pushes the bass it produces against the floor from where it reflects and spreads into the room.
 This subwoofer is perfect for surround sound and stereo systems in medium-sized rooms.